How Trainerrr handles your data

-This page gives a plain-language summary of the information Trainerrr uses, what it does not access, and what controls are available inside the app.
+This page explains what information Trainerrr uses, what the app does not access, and which controls you have.

-This page gives a plain-language summary of the information Trainerrr uses, what it does not access, and what controls are available inside the app.
+This page explains what information Trainerrr uses, what the app does not access, and which controls you have.

 | Type of information | Examples in the app | Required? | How it is used |